The History of Atlanta’s First Women’s Cycling Club

 Some decisions were easy – like the commitment to support race teams.
 We all had varying experiences with racing and certainly had competitive drives.
 It was important to all of us that women who raced should feel supported by teammates and the club and that women who were interested in racing should have the opportunity to find out if racing was for them.
 Everyone deserves that chance.
 It was also important not to exclude any discipline – each of us had preferences for dirt or pavement and also a great deal of respect for each other’s talents.
 We were also used to balancing and “doing it all” so it just made sense to include and promote all cycling disciplines.

 It wasn’t long before we had bylaws, sponsors, kits, a website & forum, race teams, club members, social events and group rides.
-We were so thankful for sponsors who took a chance on us – we’re humbled that some of them, including Peachtree Bikes and Kenda, are still with us.
+We were so thankful for sponsors who took a chance on us – we’re humbled that some of them are still with us.
 Our race team members took a chance as well – we couldn’t offer free frames, kits or race entries, but the support & encouragement at races and training rides was something most of us hadn’t experienced before.
 Club members took a chance too – every time one of our friends joined, we were excited and even more committed to making this club special and giving back to the cycling community.

 I remember our first annual meeting at Suzanne’s – the optimism and excitement was incredible.
 I also fondly remember our first team event – Sebring 12/24hr race.
 We were the first club in Atlanta that year to have kits!
 Kari painstakingly calculated and placed the order by hand.
 And in February, we escaped Atlanta winter for the sun and orange groves of FL.
 We looked sharp, professional and fast!
 At least one guy who was riding in the sorella train had to peel off – “these women are killing it, too fast for me.”